Are Horror Movies Good Entertainment? If You Love Fear Factor

 Use Coping Tools and Self-Soothing Techniques

-When watching a scary movie, especially if you’re alone (which I don’t really recommend), have various coping mechanisms on hand that you can turn to if the film becomes overwhelming.
+When watching a scary movie, especially if you’re alone (which I don’t recommend), have various coping mechanisms on hand that you can turn to if the film becomes overwhelming.

-Also be prepared to pause the movie and step away for a break if needed.
+Also, be prepared to pause the movie and step away for a break if needed.
 If you feel yourself getting worked up, don’t force yourself to keep watching.

 Pause the film and engage in a calming activity like listening to music, coloring in an adult coloring book, playing a game on your phone, or taking some deep breaths.
 Do whatever helps stabilize your emotions before deciding if you want to cautiously resume the film.